marcomusy/vedo/README.md

 ## 🎨  Features
-The library includes a [large set of working examples](https://github.com/marcomusy/vedo/tree/master/examples) for a wide range of functionalities:
+The library includes a [large set of working examples](https://github.com/marcomusy/vedo/tree/master/examples) for a wide range of functionalities

 <details>
 <summary>working with polygonal meshes and point clouds <i><b>[click to expand]</b></i> </summary>